It's Jerry Springer's birthday

 It's also World Radio Day

-For almost a century radio has been transmitted around the world, broadcasting stage plays to war announcements and uplifting music.
+Radio has been transmitted around the world for over a century, broadcasting stage plays to war announcements and uplifting music.

 The invention of radio is generally attributed to Guglielmo Marconi in the 1890s but the truth is the development of radio spanned many decades and numerous inventors.
 Voice was first transmitted on 23rd December 1900 by the Canadian inventor Reginald A. Fessenden.